mbtyers/jagshelper/README.md

 and `ts_postpred()` for a sequence of different variables expressed on the x-axis, potentially highlighting different features of the dataset or model structure.

+* `kfold()` provides automated k-fold or leave-one-out cross validation for a specified component of a JAGS data object, for a specified JAGS model.
+The intended utility of this function is comparison of predictive power between a set of candidate models, rather than the fit or appropriateness of a single model.

 ### Commonly-used functions: Extracting simplified model output

 * `jags_df()` extracts the MCMC iterations from a 'jagsUI' output object as a `data.frame`,